Geolm/leanUI/README.md

 ## Overview

-- Immediate-mode API
+- Immediate-mode API (rendering is also immediate, now command list to traverse, easier to integrate your own rendering)
 - No allocations, no dependencies beyond the C standard library
 - Single header / single source, easy to drop into any project
 - Built-in easing and animation for a smooth, modern feel
 - A focused set of well-designed widgets
 - ~500 lines of code, compiles in seconds

-LeanUI aims to sit between *microui’s minimalism* and *modern UI polish*.
-It’s not a giant toolkit, but it’s not barebones either.
+- Low memory footprint ~3kb as the lib does not store any data for widget and don't use hashmap

 ---